BlindspotSoftware/dutctl/docs/module_guide.md

-# How to implement a new module
+# [DRAFT / OUTDATED] How to implement a new module

 ## The interface
 ```